 “Thank you very much!
 Your services have been amazing.”

 Lincs Law Employment Solicitors can help you

 If you are experiencing difficulties at work and are concerned about sexual or racial harassment, please contact us for a free, no obligation consultation with one of our fully qualified employment solicitors.
-Simply use the contact form, engage in a webchat, email email@example.com or call us on 01522 440512 and we will be happy to help.
+Simply use the contact form, engage in a web chat, email email@example.com or call us on 01522 440512 and we’ll be happy to help.

 Alternatively, for more information about harassment, please visit our website at https://lincslaw.co.uk/services/employees/workplace-problems/discrimination-bullying-and-harassment/